Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## Model comparison - quick summary

-- **Cooper** — Less cushioning.
-No microsprings.
-Firmness range 8-16.
+- **Cooper** — Responsive cushioning.
+No micro springs.
+Firmness range 8-19.

 All our mattresses use the same modular system.
-You can move between models at any time.
+You can move between models by changing micro spring layers.
+Changing firmness ranges is a separate component swap.
 See **Mattress Recommendations** for guidance on which to start with.

 ---